vitejs/vite/docs/config/index.md

   Dependencies to exclude from pre-bundling.

   :::warning CommonJS
-  CommonJS dependencies cannot be excluded from optimization.
-If an ESM dependency has a CommonJS dependency, it also cannot be excluded.
+  CommonJS dependencies should not be excluded from optimization.
+If an ESM dependency has a nested CommonJS dependency, it should not be excluded as well.
   :::

 ### optimizeDeps.include